-Epidote of sample Heyuan-1 yields an age of $107.28.1 \pm 8.94$ Ma, which is (early) Cretaceous.
-Since the sample is crosscut by an earliest generation quartz vein associated with hematite (Tannock et al., 2020a; 2020b), this age is and consistent with the earliest movements of the Heyuan Fault.
+Epidote of sample Heyuan-1 yields an age of 107.2 ± 8.9 Ma, which is (early) Cretaceous and consistent with the earliest movements of the Heyuan Fault.
 This is supported by the sample being crosscut by an earliest-generation quartz vein associated with hematite, as the formation of quartz veins post-dates that of epidote veins across the Heyuan fault but is related to the early phases of faulting (Tannock et al., 2020a; 2020b).